neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 - Interactively, in the Werkbank UI.
   - You can find the controls in the "CONFIGURE" tab under the "Knobs" section.
 - Programmatically, by using the [`knob.value = ...`](../werkbank/WritableKnob/value.html) setter.
-  - Use this, for example, in `onChanged` callbacks.
+  - Use this setter, for example, in `onChanged` callbacks.

 Here is an example of a use case that uses a double slider knob to control the value of a slider: